Toggle: English / Spanish

 Gingivitis is due to the long-term effects of plaque deposits on your teeth.
 Plaque is a sticky material made of bacteria, mucus, and food debris that builds up on the exposed parts of the teeth.
 It is also a major cause of tooth decay.

 If you do not remove plaque, it turns into a hard deposit called tartar (or calculus) that becomes trapped at the base of the tooth.
 Plaque and tartar irritate and inflame the gums.
 Bacteria and the toxins they produce cause the gums to become infected, swollen, and tender.

-Use of certain medications, including phenytoin, bismuth, and some birth control pills
+- Use of certain medicines, including phenytoin, bismuth, and some birth control pills

 Many people have some amount of gingivitis.
-It often develops during puberty or early adulthood due to hormonal changes.
-It may last or come back often, depending on the health of your teeth and gums.
+It often develops during puberty or early adulthood because of hormonal changes.
+It may last a long time or come back often, depending on the health of your teeth and gums.

 - Bleeding gums (blood on toothbrush even with gentle brushing of the teeth)

 - Bright red or reddish-purple gums